kelvinagyareyeboah/kayforms/README.md

 ---

-## Cross-form signals

-Forms can react to each other through the registry:
+#ms can react to each other through the registry:

 ```ts
 import { createForm, createComputed, getFormRegistry } from '@kayforms/core';